Dallas O'Dell

 Summary

 Dallas is an environmentalist committed to applying psychology and behavioural science tools to motivate mass adoption of sustainable practices, in the hopes of creating structural changes to unsustainable systems, mitigating the threat of climate change, and inspiring a more equitable world.
 Her MSc dissertation applied behavioural science techniques to the circular economy, focusing on clothing waste.
-She is now pursuing a Ph.D. in the Department of Psychological and Behavioural Science at LSE to study sustainable consumption in connection with a broader system-level sustainability agenda, such as degrowth.
+Dallas is a postdoctoral researcher at ICTA-UAB.
+Her work on the REAL project focuses on framing communications about degrowth for a variety of audiences, especially those with less access to privilege and power, as well as framing specific policy proposals of the agenda to garner broader appeal.

 Experience

 Dallas holds a bachelor’s degree from Cornell University in Policy Analysis & Management, which incorporated economics, public policy, statistics, and sociology.
-She then worked in economic consulting in New York City before coming to the LSE for an MSc in Behavioural Science.
+She then worked in economic consulting in New York City before coming to the LSE for an MSc and PhD in Behavioural Science.
+Dallas is current working with REAL – A Post-Growth Deal: The REAL project advances scientific research for realising post-growth transformations.

 Grants